chenjinqian/chenjinqian.github.io/_posts/2016-01-16-How-I-build-this-blog.markdown

 ---
 title: How I build this blog.
 excerpt: Build blog on github page, using jekyll and emacs org mode, and forcus on the content only.
-Now add up jekyll 3.
 featured: /assets/images/pic00.jpg
 categories:
     - tech